2060-io/hologram-docs/docs/learn/00-introduction.md

 > **Bottom line:** users and organizations trade convenience for hidden costs, loss of privacy, vendor lock-in, and uncertainty about who or what they’re really talking to.

 ## 🌟 How Hologram Solves These Problems

+In contrast, Hologram is an open-source messaging and AI agent App+SDK that let users and businesses run **decentralized, end-to-end-encrypted and powerful chats based service**.

+Every agent or service proves its identity with verifiable credentials, giving users cryptographic **Proof-of-Trust** instead of relying on centralized platforms or intermediaries.

 1. 🏢 **Decentralized Control**
    Hologram uses **DIDComm peer-to-peer encryption** and lets you self-host your services and/or deploy them to any hosting company.
 No single server can block, censor, or subpoena the whole network.